+In 2023, Federal Programs staff conducted monitoring desk reviews but on-site reviews continued to be postponed due to continuing difficulties conducting in-person activities due to the COVID-19 pandemic.
+One in person monitoring was conducted for Meals on Wheels utilizing SHRA's CDBG Monitoring Plan and Checklist to confirm the grantee met HUD standards and objectives.
 SHRA's Development & Federal Programs monitoring policy is for staff to provide ongoing technical assistance, monitor sub-recipients, and make site visits on a regular basis to ensure program compliance with HUD regulations.
 Monitoring assists in determining if the subrecipient is carrying out its program and activities within the timeline denoted in the subrecipient agreement.
 It also ensures that the required records are maintained to demonstrate compliance with applicable regulations.
-In 2022, Federal Programs staff conducted monitoring desk reviews but on-site reviews continued to be postponed due to continuing difficulties conducting in-person activities due to the COVID-19 pandemic.
-One in person monitoring was conducted for the Fair Housing Activity related to Sacramento Self Help Housing Renters Helpline.